Glaucoma and Glaucoma Eye Problems

 In the event that you are at risk for Angle Closure Glaucoma or in the event that you have acute angle-closure glaucoma, your eye doctor may initially prescribe some medication to begin to lower the pressure and then will most likely recommend performing a type of Laser Eye Surgery in order to produce a small opening or hole in the Iris so that Aqueous Humor can quickly and efficiently drain from the eye.

 This procedure called “Laser Iridotomy”, is quite successful in reducing the risk of Acute Angle Closure Glaucoma as well as treating Angle Closure Glaucoma.
-Laser Iridotomy is a type of Laser Eye Surgery that the eye physicians and surgeons and Glaucoma Specialists at Eyecare Medical Group will perform right in the comfort and convenience of our office in Portland.
+Laser Iridotomy is a type of Laser Eye Surgery that the eye physicians and surgeons and Glaucoma Specialists will perform.

 Glaucoma is a very complex eye disease and not simply an elevated Intraocular Pressure (IOP).
 Nonetheless, when detected early it can be successfully treated.
-Eyecare Medical Group eye doctors and our Glaucoma specialists provide the full scope of advanced technology diagnostic testing and treatment, as well as taking the time necessary to give each patient the personal education needed to fully understand their condition and get the best possible outcomes for their patients.
+Glaucoma specialists provide the full scope of advanced technology diagnostic testing and treatment, as well as taking the time necessary to give each patient the personal education needed to fully understand their condition and get the best possible outcomes for their patients.

 Diagnosis & Tests for Glaucoma